Tre5et/dynview/config.md

 - `update_rate`: The interval in ticks after which performance is checked and view distance is adjusted.
 - `max_view_distance`: The maximum view distance the dynamic adjustment can go up to.
 - `min_view_distance`: The minimum view distance the dynamic adjustment can go down to.
+- `max_sim_distance`: The maximum simulation distance the dynamic adjustment can go up to.
+- `min_sim_distance`: The minimum simulation distance the dynamic adjustment can go down to.

 ### Other Configurations
 - `allow_on_client`: If this is enabled the mod will try to work in a client only environment.
 This can lead to unexpected behaviour.